Looking for a loan or other business financing options? Find out which loans and lending platforms are right for you.

 "Investors can diversify their investment beyond traditional asset categories to earn returns higher than other sources of investments, such as saving accounts, fixed deposits, corporate bonds, mutual funds, etc.," Brookes said.
 "The cool thing about P2P lending is that it does empower investors to make micro-investments across various risk levels (high risk equals high expected return, low risk equals low expected return)."

-Hanif believes that investors feel comfortable on peer-to-peer lending platforms because of major benefits like these:
+Hanif believes that investors feel comfortable on P2P lending platforms because of major benefits like these:

 - Easier approvals